 By Grand Taxi:

-- Shared Taxis: Grand taxis are shared taxis that operate on fixed routes between cities and towns, offering a more flexible and convenient mode of transportation.
+Grand taxis are shared taxis that operate on fixed routes between cities and towns, offering a more flexible and convenient mode of transportation.

 - Departure Times: Grand taxis depart once they are full, so be prepared to wait until the taxi fills up before departure.